zy-yao/Biography/content/post/2019-6-EY/index.md

 ![](city_center.png)

 After we estimate the position of each target, we need to classify that point based on whether it is located inside the city center or not.
+The limits of the city center of Atlanta are 3750901.5068 ≤ 𝑥 ≤ 3770901.5068, −19268905.6133 ≤ 𝑦 ≤ −19208905.6133.

+Then we will need to classify each of the exit points whether they are within (1) or outside (0) the limits of the city center.
+Some trajectories may “cross” the city center, but their exit point will be outside the city center.
+These cases can be considered outside the center.

+Our results are reuired in the following format: trajectory_id; city_center.
+Finally, we find this task is a typical classification case in supervised learning.